4 min read

 Many of us, through no fault of our own, assume that many medical conditions, as uncomfortable as they may be, are specific to humans.
-But, which conditions can dogs suffer from too and which ones should you be concerned about?
-Urinary tract infections (UTIs) in humans, are uncomfortable at best and incredibly painful at worst.
+But, which conditions can dogs suffer from, too and which ones should you be concerned about?
+Urinary tract infections (UTIs) in humans are uncomfortable at best and incredibly painful at worst.

 In humans, UTIs are an infection of the bladder, urethra, or kidneys.
 You’ll to need to pee more than usual and suffer severe pain when you do pee.
 Fortunately, with humans, you can treat UTIs with antibiotics.
-If you are suspecting your dog is suffering with a UTI, as a precautionary measure, you need to ensure you seek medical attention as early as possible in case your dog is suffering from something more serious.
+If you are suspecting your dog is suffering from a UTI, as a precautionary measure, you need to ensure you seek medical attention as early as possible in case your dog is suffering from something more serious.
 But, should you be concerned your dog has developed a UTI?
 Are they even possible in dogs?

 Can Dogs Get Urinary Tract Infections?

 Dogs can definitely develop the same painful and uncomfortable UTIs their owners can.
 As highlighted in an article on UTIs from Medical News Today, owners may well think dogs can’t suffer from UTIs, because in humans, they are often brought on by too much caffeine, alcohol, and frequent sexual intercourse.
 Despite this, it is 100% technically possible for your dog to develop a UTI.

 Does My Dog Have a Urinary Tract Infection?

 Look out for the following symptoms in your dog.
 Is your dog breaking housetraining?
 Do they have blood in their urine?

 Keep in mind that some dogs will be asymptomatic or the indications of trouble will be hard to determine.
 Other signs are:

 - Frequent urination